cs1302uga/cs1302-tutorials/visibility/visibility.md

 code, `attribute` via `tog.attribute` is visible because:

 1. a proper reference to an object contain `attribute` is given (via `tog`); and
-1. relative to that line of code, `attribute` is delcared in a parent class.
+1. relative to that line of code, `attribute` is delcared in a parent class of the `YourGame` class which is where these lines are located.

 ## Public Visibility